BananaAccounting/General/SampleTranslations/CMake/README.md

 # Sample Translations

-This folder contains a sample extention for translating strings in javascript and qml files.
+This folder contains a sample extention for translating strings in javascript and qml files using a CMakeLists.txt project.

 Content:

-- main.js: the extention.
+- translations.js: the extention.
 - Dialog.qml: a dialog used by the extention.
 - translations.pro: the project used to update and release the translations.
 - translations.qrc: the resource file for creating the extention's package.